Did Bob Dylan ever visit Cayo Las Brujas? No, I don’t think so – although the title to his 1964 song is somewhat appropriate.

 Adding to these 2 rather large hotels (very much the trend in Cuba unfortunately) are 2 rather smaller hotels.
 The first, with just 67 rooms, and only recently opened, is Las Salinas Resort & Spa.
 Like the original Villa Las Brujas, Las Salinas Resort has the distinction of operating on a Bed & Breakfast basis.

-Due to open very shortly is the Angsana Cayo Santa Maria (ahhhh…), an upmarket, sister property to the aforementioned Dhawa.
+Also now open is the Angsana Cayo Santa Maria, an upmarket, sister property to the aforementioned Dhawa.
 Unlike the Dhawa, the Angsana Cayo Santa Maria is an Adults Only hotel and, with around 250 rooms, is around half the size.
-As long as pricing is realistic, I can see the Angsana Cayo Santa Maria providing some much needed competition to the Melia Buenavista & Royalton Hotel, both Adult Only / approx 100-room hotels located on Cayo Santa Maria.
+Price-wise, it is pitched slightly lower than the Melia Buenavista & Royalton Hotel, both Adult Only / approx 100-room hotels located on Cayo Santa Maria.

 So is that it in terms of development?
 Er, no – there are 2 further hotel projects on Cayo Las Brujas that are set to open in the next couple of years and, between them, add another 1000 rooms to Cayo Las Brujas hotel inventory.
 Take it away Bob……